ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 ---
-title: "Everything I've learned in 10 years of Blogging (WIP currently under review)"
+title: "Everything I've learned in 10 years of Blogging"
 date: 2018-12-15T20:57:56+01:00
 draft: false
+description: "What I've written on the internet has reached millions of people and today I'm opening up the kimono, here's all I know about blogging."
+featured_image: "/starting-a-blog/secrets.png"
 ---

 I'm 21, but I've been blogging for almost 10 years.